Scibler Smart Scheduler

 A series of screens highlighting key aspects of the experience were provided to assist the users while getting started.

-A key challenge we faced as a lean start-up was resources.
-A small team with a limited number of people working on a very tight schedule, required that each member of the team wear multiple hats and perform multiple roles.
-As the design director and primary owner of the user experience, I not only had the opportunity to define, drive and direct all aspects of the product's design, I also had the opportunity engage in product planning, testing, marketing and social media.
+One of the key challenges we faced as a lean startup was the limitation of resources.
+A small team working on an ambitious timeline required every team member to take on multiple roles and responsibilities.
+As the design director and primary owner of the user experience, I had the unique opportunity not only to define, drive, and oversee all aspects of the product's design but also to contribute to product planning, testing, marketing, and social media initiatives.